PySide6.QtHttpServer.QHttpServerRouterRule

 Handler Signature

-The handler is a callback with the signature
+A handler is a callback function with the following signature:

 void (*)(const QRegularExpressionMatch &, const QHttpServerRequest &, QHttpServerResponder &);